igvteam/igv-docs/igv-docs/docs/UserGuide/tracks/quantitative_data.md

 * Click on the *Log Scale* checkbox in the dialog window when you set the data range values, or
 * select *Log Scale* in the track's right-click pop-up menu.

-By default, the minumum and maximum values of the data range are displayed on the left edge of the track.
+By default, the minimum and maximum values of the data range are displayed on the left edge of the track.

 ![ ](../img/data-range.png){width=200}